ptsanchez/cse110-sp24-group15/README.md

 ## Release

 Click here to access/use our [Developer Journal](https://cse110-sp24-group15.github.io/cse110-sp24-group15/project/homePage/home_page.html)

+## Features
+1. Add severall different projects with unique logs.
+2. Different pages to differientiate active vs past projects
+3. Project Home page displaying a TODO list and link to an issue for the project
+4. Ability to represent `TODO's in MARKDOWN` and is editable
+5. Ability to see logs on a month calander, week calander and day calander
+6. Logs showcase title, time, and an editable progress bar and a `CODE SNIPPET` using `Code Mirror`
+7. Feedback page with a sentiment widget.

 ## Repository Structure
 1. All our mangerial documentations can be found in the `admin folder`.
 This includes meeting notes, sprint reviews, branding etc.